Download the Hill Country Travel App for the most up-to-date eclipse information, maps, videos, total darkness calculations, and more!

-There's nothing prettier than the wide-open skies in the Texas Hill Country Solar Eclipse on a clear night.
-If you find yourself a dark and secluded spot, you'll see the awesome, cloud-like specter of the Milky Way overhead; a nice, intimate view of the billions of neighbors in our home galaxy.
+There's nothing prettier than the wide-open skies in the Texas Hill Country.
+For example, if you find yourself a dark and secluded spot at night, you'll see the cloud-like specter of the Milky Way overhead, an intimate view of the billions of neighbors in our home galaxy.
 Meteors streak by every night, and during certain times of the year showers of them put on a brilliant sky show.
-And there's nothing more romantic or relaxing than just gazing up and watching the planets and stars wheel through the sky at night.
+The sunrises and sunsets over the picturesque backdrop of the mountains and valleys present a brilliantly-colored start and end to every Hill Country day!

-However, we're here to talk about a spectacular sky event that's going to take place directly over the Hill Country.
-If you've been wondering to yourself, when is the next solar eclipse?, well, wonder no more.
-On October 14, 2023, we'll be treated to a nearly total one over our neck of the woods!
+However, we're here to talk about a spectacular sky event that will take place directly over the Hill Country in broad daylight.
+If you've been wondering to yourself, when is the next solar eclipse?, well, wonder no more!
+On Saturday, October 14, 2023, we'll be treated to a nearly total one right over our neck of the woods!
 This is a fairly rare astronomical event that occurs when our moon crosses directly in front of the sun during the day, darkening the skies and displaying a beautiful ring of fire.
-We're perfectly positioned in the Solar System for this to happen, but since the moon's diameter is roughly 1/400th that of the sun, it's not often that it comes directly between us and the sun to put on such a show.
-After all, it's like a golf ball eclipsing something that's 54 feet across!
+We're perfectly positioned in the Solar System for this to happen, but since the moon's diameter is roughly 1/400th that of the sun, it's not often it comes directly between us and the sun to put on such a show.
+After all, it's like a golf ball blocking out something 54 feet across!

 We take the physics and mathematics that accurately predict solar eclipses for granted today, but such wasn't always the case.
 Back in 2137 BC, the Chinese empire experienced a total solar eclipse.
 This was a very serious event, for the people needed to be forewarned so they could hit their gongs and shout at the heavens to frighten away the dragons that were trying to devour the precious sun!
 The royal astronomers at the time, Hsi and Ho, not only failed to predict the eclipse, but they were also so drunk that they slept through it entirely.
 For these grievous errors, both gentlemen were put to death.
 Luckily, the Hill Country eclipse on October 14, 2023 won't generate such dramatic fallout.